thoughtbot/griddler/README.md

 | `reply_delimiter`  | The string searched for that will split your body.
 | `email_service`    | Tells Griddler which email service you are using.
 The supported email service options are `:sendgrid` (the default), `:cloudmailin` (expects multipart format), `:postmark`, `:mandrill` and `:mailgun`.
 You will also need to have an appropriate [adapter] gem included in your Gemfile.

-By default Griddler will look for a class named `EmailProcessor` with a method named `process`, taking in one argument, a `Griddler::Email` instance representing the incoming email.
+By default Griddler will look for a class named `EmailProcessor`.
+The class is initialized with a `Griddler::Email` instance representing the incoming email, and has a `process` method to actually process the email.
 For example, in `./lib/email_processor.rb`:

 ```ruby
 class EmailProcessor